Jonathan50/keyhttps/README.md

 # KeyHTTPS

 This is a simple extension for Firefox.
+It also needs a better name.
 Provides Control-; as an alternative to Control-L.
 This keyboard shortcut focuses on the URL bar and enters "https://".